mattfawcett/litmus/README.md

 Litmus
 ======

 A simple wrapper around the Litmus *customer* API using httparty.
 This does not use the reseller API and should not be used to reset Litmus services.
+See the [API documentation](http://docs.litmus.com/w/page/18056603/Customer-API-documentation) for details

 Currently Implmented
 --------------------